Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

 \begin{remark} Theorem~\ref{thm:noetherian} does not hold in general for non-abelian $p$-adic reductive groups.
-For example, it fails for $\GL_2(\Q_{p^2})$, and presumably any time we're outside the case of $\GL_2(\Q_p)$, or some essentially equivalent context. \end{remark}
+For example, by~\cite{MR3365778, MR4280498} it fails for $\GL_2(F)$ for any finite extension~$F/\bQ_p$ different from~$\bQ_p$.
+Presumably, it fails any time we're outside the case of $\GL_2(\Q_p)$, or some essentially equivalent context. \end{remark}

-The following Lemma (and its proof) goes through unchanged for general $p$-adic reductive groups. \begin{lem} If~$A$ is a complete Noetherian local $\cO$-algebra, then $\cA_{A}$ is a Grothendieck category. \end{lem} \begin{proof} Since the category of $A$-modules is a Grothendieck category, it is enough to show that $\cA_A$ has a generator.
-To form a generator of~$\cA_A$, let $W$ run over a set of isomorphism class representatives of smooth finite length $A[KZ]$-modules.
-Since $K$ has a cofinal countable system of open normal subgroups with finite quotient, these representatives form a countable set.
-We can take the generator to be~$\bigoplus_W \cInd_{KZ}^G W.$ \end{proof}
+In contrast with Remark~\ref{rem: not noetherian in general}, the following lemma (and its proof) goes through essentially unchanged for general $p$-adic reductive groups, and even for general locally profinite groups. \begin{lem} If~$A$ is a complete Noetherian local $\cO$-algebra, then $\cA_{A}$ and~$\cC_A$ are Grothendieck categories. \end{lem} \begin{proof} We begin by proving the lemma for~$\cA_A$.
+Since the category of $A$-modules is a Grothendieck category, and since the formation of colimits in $\cA_A$ is compatible with the formation of colimits on the underlying~$A$-modules, it is enough to show that $\cA_A$ has a generator.
+To form a generator of~$\cA_A$, choose a cofinite system~$K_n \subset K$ of open normal subgroups of the compact open subgroup~$K$ of~$G$.
+For any~$m \geq 1$, the composite $Z \buildrel \zeta \over \longrightarrow A^{\times} \to (A/\fm_A^m)^{\times}$ is a continuous character with values in a discrete group, and hence factors through the quotient $Z/(K_n \cap Z)$ if $n$ is sufficiently large (depending on $m$), i.e.\ if $n \geq N(m)$ for some $N(m) \geq 1$.
+Via the isomorphism $K_n Z/ K_n \iso Z/(K_n \cap Z)$, the preceding composite induces a continuous character $K_nZ \to K_n Z/K_n \to (A/\fm_A^m)^{\times}$, which (by abuse of notation) we again denote simply by~$\zeta$.